itsmepooja20/final-project/README.md

 # Food Delivery Application Design

-## This application is  completed.
-A small attempt to make an Food delivery app user interface in Flutter for Android and iOS.
+## This application is an Food delivery app user interface in Flutter for Android and iOS.